adityasaini70/UnRAvEL/README.md

 - [Support Vector Classifier on Breast Cancer Classification dataset](https://github.com/adityasaini70/UnRAvEL/blob/main/notebooks/Breast%20Cancer.ipynb)

-If you face any problem in running this code, you can contact us at {aditya18125, ranjitha}@iiitd.ac.in.
+If you face any problem in running any module of this codebase, please feel free to contact us at {aditya18125, ranjitha}@iiitd.ac.in.

 ## License